800-450-6118

 The reporting of statistics heavily depends on how "surgical failure" is defined.
 Doctors and patients define failure differently.

-For a doctor, carpal tunnel surgery failure means:
+For doctors, carpal tunnel surgery failure means...

 bad doctor